AFRICA

 41) Implementation outside the jurisdiction before approval – "Carve out"

 The New Zealand Commerce Commission considers that it only has the jurisdiction to grant approval for mergers that have not been completed and that remain conditional upon receipt of such approval.
 Depending on the nature of the merger and the business operations, it may be possible to structure the merger to "carve out" the New Zealand business pending receipt of New Zealand approval.
-Parties are advised to discuss any potential "carve out" with the New Zealand Commerce Commission as early as possible to prevent a situation where the New Zealand Commerce Commission forms the view that the merger has already been implemented such that it no longer has the jurisdiction to grant approval.
+This is a technical area, and parties are advised to discuss any potential "carve out" with New Zealand counsel as early as possible.

 42) Consequences of implementing without approval/permission